When your Christmas budget is tight, it can be a challenge to find the joy in the season. But it doesn’t have to!

 The other thing to remember is that you’re not trying to make the recipient’s dreams come true with the gift, you’re giving them a token to express your appreciation and gratitude.
 So, you don’t need to spend a lot of money.

-Even in this time of email, Facebook, Instagram and Snapchat lots of people still send and appreciate Christmas cards, especially if you’ve taken the time to write a personalised message.
+Even in this time of email, Facebook, Instagram and Snapchat lots of people still send and appreciate Christmas cards, especially if you’ve taken the time to write a personalized message.

 You can always get heavily reduced boxes of Christmas cards shortly after Christmas each year so if you don’t already have a ready supply of cards, put this on the list for next year.
 The greatest cost, other than time, in sending Christmas cards is postage so hand-deliver as many as you can!